ibm-cloud-docs/devsecops/devsecops-tutorial.md

 This section covers the setup of the various tool and service integrations that the CD toolchain uses.

-If you used CI toolchain template to set up your CI process, refer to your CI toolchain, and copy the names of the application-related repositories that are used in that toolchain.
+If you already linked to an existing CI toolchain in the Welcome step, the names of application-related repositories that are used in that toolchain are prefilled.
+Review the repository URLs, and then continue to the next steps.
 {: tip}

-If you want to set up your CI toolchain from scratch, configure these repositories during CI toolchain creation, and then use them here.
+If you want to set up your CI toolchain from scratch, configure these repositories during CI toolchain creation, and then use or link to them here.

 ### Application-related repositories
 {: #devsecops-cd-tool-integration-application}